 Studies film as an aesthetic and cultural medium.
 Teaches the fundamentals of film, including narrative form, mis en scene, cinematography, editing, sound, and non-narrative forms.
 Teaches film analysis, including ideological approaches, and considers film as a cultural institution.
 May be delivered hybrid.

 Raises cultural awareness through aesthetic, critical, and interdisciplinary examination of the evolution of the representation of race, class, and gender in American cinema.
 Focuses on both Hollywood and independent minority filmmakers.
 Some films screened may carry an "R" rating.

-Introduces literary appreciation.
+Introduces literary appreciation of world literatures.
 Teaches criticism and terminology as applied to various types of literature, including fiction, poetry, and drama.
-Uses discussion, lecture, films, videos, and tests.
+Requires students to consider texts from positions, of Race, Ethnicity, Culture, Gender, Sexuality and (Dis)ability, Uses discussion, lecture, films, videos, and tests.